Join my community and get a

 If you’re still running into problems, these steps will take your budgeting to the next level.
 You don’t have to do all of these, but depending on your situation, you may need to make some more drastic sacrifices.

-f you aren't there mentally yet, THIS is the time to get into survival mode.
-If you're at a financial deficit every single month, the hole you're digging will only get deeper unless you make some drastic changes.
+If you aren’t there mentally yet, THIS is the time to get into survival mode.
+If you’re at a financial deficit every single month, the hole you’re digging will only get deeper unless you make some drastic changes.
 This is time to ask yourself one question, “What do I absolutely need to survive?”

 You need to be willing to put everything you don’t absolutely need on the chopping block.
 This is only going to be a temporary season of life.
 It won’t always be this way, but in the long run, you’ll thank yourself you made sacrifices early on to change your financial future.

 This goes hand-and-hand with #1.
 You need to place every expense you have in a priority structure – from basic groceries down to fun money.
+Get your hands on a great money saving budget planner to help.

 Next, you need to make sure you are spending your money throughout the month in order of priority.
 This means that even if you have a bill that isn’t due until later in the month, you reserve that money for that bill and consider it spent before you spend that dollar on anything else that’s lower in priority.